mfrachet/acodingdance/blog/a-note-on-composing-components-with-react.md

 And to be honest, the previous code snippet is a valid code and it can work in real world applications.

-The problem comes when you start customising the Card to handle its variations.
-Because as I mentioned above, Card in the Material Design specification is a way to represent heterogeneous information using some homogeneous styles.
+The problem comes when you start customizing the Card to handle its variations.
+As I mentioned above, Card in the Material Design specification is a way to represent heterogeneous information using some homogeneous styles.

 Let's imagine that we want to modify the actual card component to look like: